microwind/quiz/README.md

 * Verifying the result use your answer.
 * How do you explain the reason of the output?

+# C Programming Quiz
+  - basic
+  - puzzlement

 # JavaScript Programming Quiz
   - basic [语言特性](./javascript/js-basic.md)
   - puzzlement [易错题与意外bug](./javascript/js-quiz.md)

 # Java Programming Quiz
-  - basic
-  - puzzlement

-# Dart Programming Quiz
   - basic
   - puzzlement